 Help your athlete stay healthy

 Sports injuries can be serious at any age.
 But in children and teens who are still growing, the short-and long-term effects of an injury can be especially concerning.
 If your child is injured or has any symptoms of injury, prompt medical evaluation is essential for their health.
-As a leading orthopedic specialist in Algonquin and Rockford, Dr. Van Thiel has extensive experience caring for athletes of all skill levels, including student athletes and professionals.
+As a leading orthopedic specialist in Rockford, Dr. Van Thiel has extensive experience caring for athletes of all skill levels, including student athletes and professionals.
 To book an appointment for your child or to learn more about how Dr. Van Thiel can help your young athlete stay healthy, give us a call at (779) 774-1110 or use our online contact form today.